-Although ovarian cancer can affect women of all ages, diagnosis increases with age; it’s most common in women who have experienced menopause.
-There isn’t a known cause of the cancer, however you may have a higher risk with the following factors:
+Although ovarian cancer can affect women of all ages, the likelihood of diagnosis increases with age as it’s most common in women who have experienced menopause.
+There isn’t a known cause of the cancer; however, you may have a higher risk with the following factors:

 - If you have a family history, are over fifty, or have experienced menopause

 - You are childless, infertile, or had your first child after thirty

 - Have a gene mutation in the genes BRCA1 or BRCA2

 - Are of Northern European or Ashkenazi Jewish descent

 - Had early onset of periods (under 12 years) and late menopause

 - Have a medical condition like endometriosis

 - Smoke, are overweight/obese, or eat a high fat diet